• Proposed

 Justification

 Suillus americanus is an edible ectomycorrhizal fungus associated with five-needle pines, across the northern hemisphere.
 It is common and there is no evidence of significant decline.
-Therefore, it is assessed as being of Least Concern (LC).
+Therefore, it is assessed as Least Concern (LC).

 Taxonomic notes